Frequently Asked Questions

 We don’t have occlusion culling at the moment (through a CPU rasterizer), though would like to add that at some point.

 We currently have no terrain system.
 We have several ideas how we would like to do this, but this is very low priority at the moment.
 If you want to do terrain, you should just import static meshes.
 Of course that also means you need to do terrain sculpting in a separate tool.
+What we do have, is a simple heightfield component.
+For basic scenarios this may already be sufficient.

 We have an integration for building nav-meshes with Recast.
 We also have some really crappy components to do simple steering.
 Those are awful and need to be rewritten.
 If you have experience with AI and would like to contribute something in this regard, we would be happy to get some help.
 AI has low priority for us at the moment, but since this is a very isolated problem domain, you could probably improve the status quo significantly, without having to know the engine too much in detail.